The Poor Strategy of Pricing a Home Above Market Value

 Yet sellers are sometimes tempted to jack up the price of a home to a number that might appear astronomical to a neighborhood real estate agent.
 Sellers might not know how a real estate agent determines value, and they might not give a hoot about the comparable sales.
 How sellers derive at a value is varied.
 They might remember a home that was once for sale a few months ago, which could very well be an expired listing today, and decide that their home worth is X amount more.
 For no logical reason.

 That X amount is probably based on a nice round number that might have no bearing on market value.
-(Heaven help them if they are relying on a public real estate website for values.)

 Why Won't a Home Buyer Just Make an Offer?